gtronset/beets-filetote/README.md

   extra/artifact file resides.
 For use when it is desirable to preserve the directory hierarchy in the albums.
 This respects the original capitalization of directory names.
   Defaults to an empty string when no subdirectories exist.
-    - **Example:** If an extra file is located in a subdirectory named "Extras" under the album path, `$subpath` would be set to "Extras/" (with the same casing).
+    - **Example:** If an extra file is located in a subdirectory named `Extras` under the album path, `$subpath` would be set to `Extras/` (with the same casing).
 - `$old_filename`: the filename of the extra/artifact file before its renamed.
 - `$medianame_old`: the filename of the item/track triggering it, _before_ it's renamed.
 - `$medianame_new`: the filename of the item/track triggering it, _after_ it's renamed.

+> [!WARNING]
+> The fields mentioned above are not usable within other plugins such as `inline`.
+> That said, `inline` and other plugins should be fine otherwise.

 The full set of [built in functions] are also supported, with the exception of `%aunique` - which will return an empty string.

-Note that the fields mentioned above are not usable within other plugins like `inline`.
-But `inline` and other plugins should be fine otherwise.
+> [!IMPORTANT]

-> **Important Note:** if the rename is set and there are multiple files that qualify,
+> If there are rename rules set that result with multiple files that will have the
-> only the first will be added to the library (new folder); other files that
+> exact same filename, only the first file will be added to the library; other files
-> subsequently match will not be saved/renamed.
-To work around this, `$old_filename`
+> that subsequently match will not be saved/renamed.
+To work around this,
-> can be used to help with adding uniqueness to the name.
+> `$old_filename` can be used in conjunction with other fields to help with adding
+> uniqueness to each name.

 [the standard metadata values]: https://beets.readthedocs.io/en/stable/reference/pathformat.html#available-values
 [built in functions]: http://beets.readthedocs.org/en/stable/reference/pathformat.html#functions